ryanlengel/botframework-components/docs/scenarios/make-bot-skill.md

 - from design view click add -> connect to a remote skill
 - enter manifest url saved earlier
 - keep same LG keywords
+- Go to bot settings
+- make sure the skills -> allowedCallers's value is ["*"]
 - start parent
 - send parent the message to connect to the skill